begolu2/rktik-thesis/04_discussion.md

 ![Number of users who cast votes]\

 The number of users who cast votes rose from one in the first week to four in the third week and remained at this level except for the 5th and 6th weeks, where two and five users engaged with the feature respectively.
 This feature was the most popular in this comparison, which confirms its nature as a low-barrier way of engaging with content in Rktik.

+The evaluation of user metrics shows how different features are accepted by users.
+Although the explanatory power of these observations is limited due to the low number of users, some interesting observations include the fact that a high number of users edit their posts and that very few users change their blog subscriptions or membership in movements.
+Especially the latter fact highlights the need for a tutorial that will guide new users through the features of Rktik.
+The continued observation of these measurements will allow a focussed development of Rktik in the future.

 ## Movement Agency